MaxonRash/openweathermap-sdk/README.md

 - Use method `retrieveCurrentWeatherJSON(cityName)` to receive current weather information for specified city
 - Use method `getGeocodingInfoJSON(cityName)` to receive geocoding info for specified city

 A sample project with detailed examples can be found here: <a href="https://github.com/MaxonRash/openweathermap-sdk-usage-example">Sample project</a>

+Also, there is some logging present, so it should be easier to test and understand what's going on during execution